libreobjet/open-guide/distribution.md

 ### Readymake: Duchamp Chess Set

 Readymake: Duchamp Chess Set is a printable chess set based on a chess set that the dadaist artist Marcel Duchamp designed for himself.
 This printable set of pieces was made by Scott Kildall and Bryan Cera and they shared it on Thingiverse on the April 21st , 2014.
-On the September 17th, 2014 they received a letter awaring that they were infringing the intelectual property of Marcel Duchamp.
+On the September 17th, 2014 they received a letter warning that they were infringing the intelectual property of Marcel Duchamp.
 After asking different lawyers and making a research about their possibilities, they've decided to remove the Duchamp Chess Set from the repository and have asked everyone else to do so.

 This is an example of how the open source design can be censored and pursued.
-If you want to know more about this case you can read the detailed full story on the link under these words.
+If you want to know more about this case you can read the full story at the following link.

 http://kildall.com/what-happened-to-the-readymake-duchamp-chess-pieces/

 References
 ----------------
-Some existing plateforms to distribute your content:
+Some existing platforms to distribute your content:

 - http://ibreobjet.org is the online collection of open source product design from the eponym collective.
 They're open to submissions if you follow some rules regarding the documention of your project.
 - http://gitlab.org is a code hosting plateform dedicated to open source collaboration, but they could also work as a repository for open source designs.
 - http://www.opendesk.cc/ will accept submissions of open designs that can be produced through digital fabrication mechanisms typically found in fablabs.